Joe Bennett (footballer)

-Joseph Bennett (born 28 March 1990) is an English professional footballer who plays as a defender for Walton & Hersham.
+Joseph Bennett (born 28 March 1990) is an English professional footballer who plays as a defender for club Walton & Hersham.

 Bennett signed his first professional contract with Middlesbrough prior to the 2008–09 season and made his professional debut in May 2009 in the club's final game of the season.
 He went on to make more than 90 appearances in all competitions for Middlesbrough before joining Aston Villa on 29 August 2012 for an undisclosed fee.
 After one season as a regular in the first team, he struggled to establish himself in the side and, after loan spells with Brighton & Hove Albion, AFC Bournemouth and Sheffield Wednesday, he was sold to Cardiff City in 2016.

 With Cardiff, he gained promotion to the Premier League after finishing as runners-up in the Championship during the 2017–18 season.
 At international level, he has been capped at U-19, U-20 and U-21 levels for England.

 Early life

 Bennett was born in Rochdale, Greater Manchester, but moved to the northeast, settling in the village of Swainby in North Yorkshire, when he was 10 following his parents' separation.
 He has a sister named Ali and attended Stokesley Secondary School.
 His father Adrian played football at amateur level and encouraged him to play football at a young age and Bennett's idol was Liverpool midfielder Steven Gerrard.
-As well as football, Bennett also played netball, after being introduced to the sport by his mother, who was a coach, golf and tennis.
+As well as football, Bennett also played netball after being introduced to the sport by his mother, who was a coach, while he also played golf and tennis.